 |Annual income||Monthly debts||Monthly housing limit|

-Smart move 3.
-Determine how much you can put into a down payment.
+Smart move 2.
+Add up how much you have for a down payment.

 If that's the case, tap a Roth IRA or Roth 401(k) plan first.

-If you've held a Roth IRA for at least five years, you can withdraw an additional $10,000 in earnings without paying any penalties or taxes to buy or renovate a first home.
+If you've held a Roth IRA for at least five years, you can withdraw an additional $10,000 in earnings to buy or renovate a first home without paying any penalties or taxes.

 The next place to turn is a traditional IRA, which will allow you to withdraw up to $10,000 for the purchase of a first home without penalty.
 (If you have individual accounts, you and your spouse could take a total of $20,000.)